mshafat/noteshub/Tasks/Tasks.kanban.md

 - Issue due receipts
 - Prepare salary certificates for UK Jalsa Delegates
 - Send Chalan and one Transfer Letter
+- Print a sample of Proposed Budget 2024-25 BN

 ## Done
 - Pay the bill in my draw through bKash